-At The Law Office of John B. Brennan, I represent clients in the New Jersey Superior Court in Burlington, Camden, and Gloucester Counties, and in United States District Court for the District of New Jersey located in both Camden and Trenton.
+At The Law Office of John B. Brennan, I am an experienced Mount Laurel White Collar and Federal Crimes Lawyer that represents clients in the New Jersey Superior Court in Burlington, Camden, and Gloucester Counties, and in United States District Court for the District of New Jersey located in both Camden and Trenton.

 Federal and White Collar Crimes Defined

 Many white collar crimes involve violations of both New Jersey and federal law.
 Courses of activity prohibited by both New Jersey and the federal government will never be worded identically.
 Where a course of activity violates both New Jersey and federal law, the prosecution’s can proceed in both New Jersey and federal courts.
 The Supreme Court of both the United States and New Jersey say that these separate prosecutions do not violate Constitutional prohibitions against double jeopardy, so they can both be legally pursued in tandem.